KenT2/pipresents-kms/README.md

 Now read the manual to try other examples.

-Updating Pi Presents from Pi Presents Beep or Pi Presents Gapless
+UPDATING PI PRESENTS FROM PI PRESENTS BEEP OR PI PRESENTS GAPLESS
 ======================================================================================

-Backup the directories /home/pi/pipresents and /home/pi/pp_home, you will need to refer to them.
+Backup the directories /home/pi/pipresents and /home/pi/pp_home.
+You will need to copy some of the files to a new SD card.

 Pi Presents KMS requires Raspberry Pi OS Bullseye or later so first install the operating system on a new SD card and then follow the instructions above for a new install of Pi Presents KMS.

-You can also install the example profiles for KMS from the pipresents-kms-examples repository

 Copy any files you have made or changed from old to new /pipresents/pp_io_config directory.